 However, when Brexit came into force in January 2021, UK citizens were now treated as third-country nationals.
 Before entering Portugal, you must apply for a visa, such as the D7 Visa or the D2 Visa, if you want to stay in the country for more than 90 days within a 180-day period.

-Living in Portugal before Brexit was slightly more beneficial, as UK citizens only had to register their residency with Portuguese authorities and were eligible for rights under the Withdrawal Agreement.
+While there are several pros and cons to living in Portugal now, it was slightly more beneficial before Brexit.
+UK citizens only had to register their residency with Portuguese authorities and were eligible for rights under the Withdrawal Agreement.

 Can you still move to Portugal from the UK after Brexit?